fbpx

 Castaic Dam

-The southern part of the lake is home to this lakes water retention dam.
+The lake’s southern part is where you’ll find the water retention dam.

-Expect banks are steep with an approximate 45-degree downward pitch.
+Expect steep banks with a roughly 45-degree downward slope.

 Located: east side